treyus30/HT-101CBR/README.md

 # HT-101CBR (Free Version)
-For Full Version that supports all sensors, click here: https://github.com/T-Carpenter-Enterpises/HT-101CBR_Full-Access. (coming soon)
+For Full Version that supports all sensors and access to Free Version source code, click here (donationware): https://github.com/T-Carpenter-Enterpises/HT-101CBR_Full-Access. (coming soon)

+Full version requires one more part that costs $1 for over 8 displays, per 8 displays, up to 32 ($4).

 ## Overview/Summary
 **The Goal: Build the absolute lowest-cost Haltech Elite display possible with as many sensor options as possible.**